PythonLinks/awesome-risc-v-soft-cores/README.md

 # RISC-V Shoot Out

-This repository compares RISC-V soft cores in order to help you choose the best one for your application.
-There are so many of these soft cores, it is very hard to choose the right one.
-There is a curated [List of important RISC-V cores](https://github.com/xmpf/awesome-risc-v#implementations), but it is not current, categorized, nor opinionatied.
+There are so many RISC-V soft cores that it s very hard to choose the right one.
+In order to help you choose the best RISC-V soft core for your application,  this directory categorizes the important ones and provides a brief introduction.
 Some are good for education, some for error checking, some for size, some for speed, some for a particular FPGA architecture, some for name recognition.
 This repository should help you sort through the noise and choose the best one for your needs.

-This document will soon cover a vast amount of code.
-If there are any mistakes, please forgive me and create an issue or make a pull request.

 ## 1. Tiny Cores